Tuesday, September 26, 2006

 THE LA CAVINIA

-This next one is a view of Georgetown facing south from the Louisiana Midland RR crossing.
+This is a view of Georgetown facing south from the Louisiana Midland RR crossing.
 To the right are what was then the Missouri Pacific RR tracks.
 To the left of the road is the old La Cavinia Hotel.
 At the time of this painting, the old depot had been demolished and the hotel was the "new" site of Dean's Grocery in addition to being the home of Stanley Pollard and family.

 Labels: , , , , , ,